hikarine3/docker-django-postgresql/README.md

 You should be able to see web site at http://localhost/

-For postgres, if you have installed postgresql client, you can connect　by
+For postgres, if you have installed postgresql client, you can connect to postgresql server by
 ```
 docker exec -i -t `docker ps|grep postgres:latest|awk '{print $1}'`  psql  --user postgres
 ```